Best YouTube Starter Kit

 - Battery Pack

 Canon 80D DSLR Video Creator Kit

 Many people in the vlogging community refer to the 80D DSLR from Canon as the “YouTube Builder”.
 The reasons for that are multiple — but suffice it to say that this is one of the most widely used camera solutions among vloggers.
-Literally thousands of lesser-known YouTube channels are recorded with this camera, as well as heavy-hitting popular YouTubers like Bethany Mota and Zoella.
+Literally thousands of lesser-known YouTubers record with this camera, such as stars of the platform Bethany Mota and Zoella.